 Spread your trimmed tops over the bed.
 A well covered bed will warm up more quickly in spring, enabling you to plant a bit earlier.
 Also, as the mulch decomposes it will release valuable nutrients.

-True no till gardening techniques don’t break up the soil at all.
+A hardcore no till method doesn’t break up the soil at all.
 Farmers who don’t till use special seeding tools to dig plugs and plant among the cover crop roots.
-We don’t have those tools, obviously, but our adapted method works great for small garden plots.
-After a few seasons of modified no till gardening techniques, your urban garden soil will be aerated and full of good microbes!
+We don’t have those tools, obviously, but our adapted method works great for urban garden plots.
+After a few seasons of modified no till methods your urban garden soil will be aerated and full of good microbes!